The inverse of Formerly Fat

 - Lysa Arryn was noted to be a lissome young lady, but her years of isolating herself in her castle have gotten to her and when her older sister visits her, her narration negatively points out how fat she's gotten.
 Game of Thrones inverts this by portraying Lysa as someone overly gaunt and thin.

-- In the fourth Harry Potter book, Ludo Bagman is a retired Quidditch Beater, and when meeting him Harry quickly sees that he was a powerful man gone to seed.
+- In Harry Potter and the Goblet of Fire, Ludo Bagman is a retired Quidditch Beater, and when meeting him Harry quickly sees that he was a powerful man gone to seed.
 Later during the Pensieve Flashback Harry sees Bagman then in his prime of health.

 - In the Sherlock Holmes story "The Adventure of the Sussex Vampire", both Watson and Holmes's latest client, Robert Ferguson; they remember each other as athletic rugby players, but find each other sadly changed.